-The UK government have introduced a Health Infrastructure Plan.
-A new, strategic approach to improving our hospitals and health infrastructure.
+The UK government has introduced a Health Infrastructure Plan - a new, strategic approach to improving our hospitals and health infrastructure.
 This plan is the biggest, boldest, hospital building programme in a generation.
 The UK government is giving the green light to more than 40 new hospital projects across the country, six getting the go-ahead immediately, and over 30 that could be built over the next decade.
-This is a long-term, strategic investment in the future of the NHS, properly funded and properly planned, to ensure our world-class healthcare staff have worldclass facilities to deliver cutting-edge care and meet the changing needs and rising demand the NHS is going to face in the 2020s and beyond.
-There are many roles within the NHS for networks & infrastucture skills and specialists.
-Listed below are some of the most important.
+This is a long-term, strategic investment in the future of the NHS.
+It is properly funded and properly planned to ensure our world-class healthcare staff have world-class facilities and can deliver cutting-edge care to meet rising demand.
+There are many roles within the NHS for networks & infrastructure skills and specialists.
+Listed below are some of the most important: